 Pest monitoring Be alert for signs that the population is growing: increased defoliation or clusters of larvae in the winter.

 Prune out severely defoliated sections of the tree.
 Pick larvae by hand if found.
-These larvae were considered a delicacy among the tribes in areas where they are found.
+These larvae are considered a delicacy among the tribes in areas where they are found.

 See Table 2 in: